kubernetes/enhancements/keps/sig-node/4816-dra-prioritized-list/README.md

     // +oneOf=deviceRequestType
     DeviceClassName string

-    // FirstOf contains subrequests, exactly one of which must be satisfied
+    // FirstAvailableOf contains subrequests, exactly one of which must be satisfied
     // in order to satisfy this request.
 This field may only be set in the
     // entries of DeviceClaim.Requests.
 It must not be set in DeviceRequest
-    // instances that themselves are part of a FirstOf.
+    // instances that themselves are part of a FirstAvailableOf.
     //
     // +optional
     // +oneOf=deviceRequestType
-    FirstOf []DeviceRequest
+    FirstAvailableOf []DeviceRequest

     // Selectors define criteria which must be satisfied by a specific
     // device in order for that device to be considered for this